Henry Lee Tilley -- Elloree

-ELLOREE -- Mr. Henry Lee Tilley, 81, of Elloree, passed away Monday, July 12, 2021, at the Regional Medical Center in Orangeburg.
+ELLOREE -- Graveside services for Mr. Henry Lee Tilley, 81, of Elloree, will be held at 11 a.m.
+Saturday, July 17, 2021, at Browning Branch Cemetery, Elloree.
+COVID-19 protocols, including masks, will be required for persons attending the service.

+Drive-thru viewing is scheduled from 3 to 7 p.m.
+Friday July 16, at Williams Funeral Home of Elloree.

 Due to COVID-19 precautions, the family is not receiving guests at the residence; however, you may contact his daughter, April Gadson, at 803-854-2606.